avrebarra/avrebarra.github.io/_posts/2021-10-14-structuring-go-module.md

 It also keep the overall size of our module visually small.
 Make it a bit easier to traverse and less options to overwhelm us when tracing for a function/variables.

-# 2. Head File and Variant Files
+# 2. Head File as Central Reference File

 _In the above section, I showed a flat structure of `numstore` module.
 It is a sample module that could store number in various storage options.
 We will be using this module as example in following sections._